Haileamlak/Haileamlak/README.md

 ## About Me

-> A growth minded, full stack software engineer with experience building softwares across many languages and technologies.
+> A growth minded, software engineer with experience building softwares across many languages and technologies.
 My enthusiasm lies in creating softwares that solve real-life problems.

 <details>
 <summary><b>More Info</b></summary>